cloudant-labs/graphdb-slate/source/includes/api/_cors.md

 Storing sensitive data in databases that can be accessed using CORS is a potential security risk.
 When you place a domain in the list of allowed origins, you are trusting any of the Javascript from the domain.
-If the web application running on the domain is runs malicious code or has security vulnerabilities, sensitive data in your database might be exposed.
+If the web application running on the domain is running malicious code or has security vulnerabilities, sensitive data in your database might be exposed.

 In addition,